iprug/iprug.github.com/_posts/2013-10-19-november-lightning-talks.md

 [Ignite](http://en.wikipedia.org/wiki/Ignite_(event) or [Pecha
 Kucha](http://en.wikipedia.org/wiki/Pecha_Kucha) style that's fine, but so is a simple five-minute talk.
-Subject-wise, anything that's at least tenuously related to Ruby is fine.
+Subject-wise, anything that's at least tenuously related to Ruby is fair game.

 As usual it'll be the first Tuesday of the month (in this case 5 November) Also as usual, we'll be at the [Brewery Tap](http://thebrewerytap.org/) from about